eoinkelly/rails-relationship-examples/README.md

     end

-    it "Charlie cannot be saved with 0 Deltum (when validations disabled)" do charlie = Charlie.new
+    it "Charlie cannot be saved with 0 Deltum (when validations disabled)" do
+      # this demonstrates that even when Rails validations are skipped, the
+      # database constraint will enforce the relationship
+      charlie = Charlie.new
       expect { charlie.save!(validate: false) }.to raise_error(ActiveRecord::NotNullViolation)
     end